JulienRobberechts/nodejs-test-double-guide/readme.md

 Some tool are like a swiss army knife for tests (like Jest) doing a lot of different task so you'll find them in multiple categories.
 There are also some compatibility issue between tools and platform (ES and CommonJS).

-Let's define each test purpose...
+Let's define each feature...

-#### Test runner

-The test runner helps to find tests in your code, launch test, generate and display test progress and results.
+**Test runner**: The test runner helps to find tests in your code, launch test, generate and display test progress and results.
 The main one are: Jest, Mocha, Jasmine.

-#### Assertion Lib

-The assertion helps to check the test results.
+**Assertion Lib**: The assertion helps to check the test results.
 It's already included in Jest and Jasmine.
 If you don't use those library you (and probably mocha as test runner) you can pick _chai_ or should.js, expect.js, better-assert.The most popular stack are Jest or mocha+chai.

-#### Test doubles creator

-We are arriving to our main subject: test doubles.
+**Test doubles creator**: We are arriving to our main subject: test doubles.
 In this section we are only talking about way to provide spies and stubs.
 Full test doubles are often used with javascript module interception but it's an add-on.
 The main libraries are: Jest, Sinon, Jasmine, Testdouble (the library, not the concept).

-#### Module interception libraries

-This type of library will help you to replace a module dependency in you javascript.
+**Module interception libraries**: This type of library will help you to replace a module dependency in you javascript.
 Each one have a very different way to do it.
 Module interception is sometimes named: 'Dependency mocking', 'overriding dependencies during testing', 'mocking of Node.js modules', 'mock require statements in Node.js'.

-Tools:
-The main one are: Proxyquire, Rewire, Mock-require, Testdouble, Rewiremock.
+Tools: The main one are: Proxyquire, Rewire, Mock-require, Testdouble, Rewiremock.

-### Deep dive into each libraries

-#### 8 samples on how to mock with different libraries
+### 8 samples on how to mock with different libraries

 In order to understand all the different combination of libraries and how to use them together, I have created the same basic example with 8 different stacks.